JohnFromSteam/Star-Wars-Galaxies-Steam-Integration/README.md

 **Star-Wars-Galaxies-Steam-Integration/SWGSI/source-code/Star Wars Galaxies Steam Integration.cs**

-I am in university and my language focus is Java, with Python/SQL/Front-End/Angular/Spring knowledge.
+My language focus is Java, with Python/SQL/Front-End/Angular/Spring knowledge.

 Given that this is my first C# program, I do believe it could have been more efficient and have more logging/info to the terminal when it is running.

 Aside from that, it does its job pretty well.